neonevm/neon-contracts/contracts/composability/README.md

 authority on the created token mint account, the `mintTokens` function grants `msg.sender` permission to mint tokens by providing the `seed` that was used to create the token mint account.

-##### Arbitrary token account ownership and authentication
+##### Arbitrary token accounts ownership and authentication

+Using _arbitrary SPL Token accounts_ created via the `CallSPLTokenProgram` contract deployed on _NeonEVM_ allows for cheap and easy authentication of _NeonEVM_ users to let them interact with and effectively control those token accounts securely via this contract while this contract is the actual owner of those token accounts on _Solana_.
+It is also possible to create and initialize an _arbitrary SPL Token accounts_ for third party _Solana_ users, granting them full ownership of created accounts on _Solana_.

-The `createInitializeATA` function can be used for three different purposes:
+The `createInitializeArbitraryTokenAccount` function can be used for three different purposes:

 * To create and initialize an _arbitrary token account_ to be used by `msg.sender` to send tokens through the **CallSPLTokenProgram** contract.
 In this case, both the `owner` and `tokenOwner` parameters passed to the function should be left empty.
 The _arbitrary token account_ to be created is derived from `msg.sender` and a `nonce` (that can be incremented to create different _arbitrary token accounts_).
-The owner of the _arbitrary token account_ is the **CallSPLTokenProgram** contract.
+Only `msg.sender` is allowed to perform state changes to the created token account via this contract.
 The `transferTokens` function grants `msg.sender` permission to transfer tokens from this _arbitrary token account_ by providing the `nonce` that was used to create the _arbitrary token account_.

 * To create and initialize an _arbitrary token account_ to be used by a third party `user` NeonEVM account through the **CallSPLTokenProgram** contract.
 In this case, the `owner` parameter passed to the function should be
 `CallSPLTokenProgram.getNeonAddress(user)` and the `tokenOwner` parameter should be left empty.
 The _arbitrary token account_ to be created is derived from the `user` account and a `nonce` (that can be incremented to create different _arbitrary token accounts_).
-The owner of the _arbitrary token account_ is the **CallSPLTokenProgram** contract.
+Only that `user` is allowed to perform state changes to the created token account via this contract.
 The `transferTokens` function grants `user` permission to transfer tokens from this _arbitrary token account_ by providing the `nonce` that was used to create the _arbitrary token account_.

 * To create and initialize an _arbitrary token account_ to be used by a third party `solanaUser` _Solana_ account to send tokens directly on _Solana_ without interacting with the **CallSPLTokenProgram** contract.
 In this case, both the